postsharp/postsharp-emails/metalama-email-course/110-creating-aspects-multi-kind.md

 }
 ```

-In this example, we are directly inheriting from `System.Attribute` and implementing Metalama's `IAspect<T>` interface for both methods and fields or properties.
-Thanks to `[AttributeUsage]`, we are also explicitly stating where the attribute should be used.
+In this example, we inherit directly from `System.Attribute` and implement Metalama's `IAspect<T>` interface for both methods and fields or properties.
+The `[AttributeUsage]` attribute explicitly specifies where the attribute can be applied.

 To implement the interfaces, we need to add the following methods: